OpenEvalProject/evals/manuscripts/elife-12631/v1/manuscript.md

 Toc75myc is degraded by treatments with increasing concentrations of trypsin (Figure 6D ii).
 Reduction in full length Toc75myc (75 kDa) is concomitant with the appearance of a ~55 kDa protease-resistant fragment, which reacts with anti-POTRA and anti-myc (Figure 6D ii, band a).
 Disruption of the membrane with triton X-100 results in complete degradation of Toc75, indicating that the protected fragment observed in intact chloroplasts is not intrinsically resistant to proteolysis (Figure 6D ii).
 Treatment of chloroplasts from TOC75ΔP1myc plants with trypsin resulted in the degradation of both the 75 kDa Toc75 and the 68 kDa Toc75ΔP1myc proteins (Figure 6D iii), and generated two anti-POTRA reactive proteolytic fragments of ~55 kDa and ~46 kDa (Figure 6D iii, bands a and b).
 The difference in the size of the two anti-POTRA reactive fragments corresponds to the difference in size between native Toc75 and Toc75ΔP1 (8.6 KDa).
 The ~46 kDa fragment reacted with anti-myc (Figure 6D iii, band b), confirming its identity as an N-terminal fragment containing the Toc75ΔP1myc POTRA domain fragment.
 These data demonstrate that the peptides are generated from the N-terminal region of Toc75 and Toc75ΔP1myc, respectively, and confirm that Toc75ΔP1 has the same topology as native Toc75 in the outer envelope membrane.

-## Protein import components accumulate to higher levels in plants expressing POTRA deletions
+### Protein import components accumulate to higher levels in plants expressing POTRA deletions

 Toc75 is implicated in the insertion of Toc33 and Toc159 into the outer membrane (Richardson et al., 2014), and it participates in the initial stages of targeting of TIC components to the inner membrane (Shi and Theg, 2013).
 Consequently, we examined the expression and accumulation of TOC and TIC components in TOC75ΔP1#2 and TOC75ΔP1-2#2 plants to determine if the import defects could result from a disruption in the levels of import components.
 Immunoblots indicated that overall levels of Toc75, including Toc75, Toc75ΔP1 and Toc75ΔP1-2, were increased up to two fold in plants expressing POTRA-deleted Toc75 compared to wild type or TOC75 plants (Figure 7A and B).
 Levels of Toc33 protein were significantly increased (~five fold) in TOC75ΔP1 and TOC75ΔP1-2 plants, suggesting that accumulation of Toc33 is increased in response to expression of the POTRA deletion constructs (Figure 7A and B).
 Toc159 levels were slightly increased (<1.4-fold), but the increase was not statistically significant compared to toc75-III-1 (+/-) plants (Figure 7A and B).
 The levels of OEP80, another member of Omp85 superfamily in the outer membrane of chloroplasts (Hsu et al., 2012, Day et al., 2014), were unchanged in plants expressing Toc75ΔP1 and Toc75ΔP1-2 (Figure 7A and B), further indicating that the increased accumulation of Toc33 was not due to a general increase in outer membrane protein levels.
 A representative TIC component, Tic110, did not show a change in abundance in TOC75ΔP1#2 and TOC75ΔP1-2#2 plants (Figure 7A and B).
 However, the levels of Tic22-III and Tic22-IV, two homologous protein import components of the intermembrane space (Kouranov et al., 1998, Kasmati et al., 2013), were increased in TOC75ΔP1 and TOC75ΔP1-2 plants.
 Tic22-IV levels were moderately but significantly increased, whereas Tic22-III showed a ~three fold increase in both deletion lines (Figure 7A and B).

 We performed RT-qPCR to determine if the increases in protein accumulation observed in the immunoblotting experiments correlated with increased transcription.
 Compared to toc75III-1 (+/-) and TOC75 plants, the levels of total transcripts encoding Toc75 and the POTRA deletions (Toc75, Toc75ΔP1 and Toc75 ΔP2) were increased by four- and six fold in TOC75ΔP1#2 and TOC75ΔP1-2#2 plants, respectively (Figure 7C).
 Toc33 transcript also increased, as did those of Tic22-III and Tic22-IV (Figure 7C), whereas Toc159 transcript levels were unchanged (Figure 7C).
 These data suggest that the changes observed in the levels of import components in TOC75ΔP1#2 and TOC75ΔP1-2#2 plants were at least partially due to changes in gene expression in response to expression of the Toc75 POTRA deletions.

-## POTRA deletions disrupt TOC complex stoichiometry
+### POTRA deletions disrupt TOC complex stoichiometry

-Toc75 forms stable complexes with Toc33 and Toc159 in stoichiometric ratios estimated at 4:4:1 or 3:3:1 (Toc75:Toc34:Toc159), based on the mobility of TOC complexes on blue-native gel electrophoresis (
+Toc75 forms stable complexes with Toc33 and Toc159 in stoichiometric ratios estimated at 4:4:1 or 3:3:1 (Toc75:Toc34:Toc159), based on the mobility of TOC complexes on blue-native gel electrophoresis (Schleiff et al., 2003, Kikuchi et al., 2006, Chen and Li, 2007).
+The over-accumulation of Toc75 and Toc33 in the POTRA deletion lines (Figure 7) suggested that the mutations might disrupt the stoichiometry of TOC complexes, thereby resulting in the observed import defects (Figure 3).
+As a first step to determine if Toc75ΔP1 and Toc75ΔP1-2 were interacting with other TOC components, we immunoprecipitated detergent-solubilized chloroplast membranes from TOC75, TOC75ΔP1#2 and TOC75ΔP1-2#2 plants with anti-Toc33-Sepharose and immunoblotted the samples with TOC antibodies.
+Toc159, full-length Toc75 and Tic110, a component of TIC complexes, co-immunoprecipitated with Toc33 from TOC75, TOC75ΔP1#2 and TOC75ΔP1-2#2 chloroplasts.
+Toc75ΔP1 and Toc75ΔP1-2 also co-immunoprecipitate with Toc33 (Figure 8A).
+OEP80, an outer membrane protein that is not associated with TOC complexes, was not co-immunoprecipitated with anti-Toc33 (Figure 8A).
+These data indicate that Toc75ΔP1 and Toc75ΔP1-2 can interact directly or indirectly with other import components of TOC-TIC complexes.

 ![Figure 8.](https://cdn.elifesciences.org/articles/12631/elife-12631-fig8-v1.jpg)

 **Figure 8.:** (A) Co-immunoprecipitation of Toc75ΔP1 and Toc75ΔP1-2 with Toc33 and Toc159.
 Detergent-soluble chloroplast membranes from TOC75, TOC75ΔP1#2 and TOC75ΔP1-2#2 plants were subjected to immunoaffinity chromatography on anti-atToc33 Sepharose.
 Twenty-five percent of the total extracts (Start) and unbound fractions (Unbound) or the eluate fractions (Bound) were resolved by SDS-PAGE and immunoblotted with antisera indicated to the left of each panel.
 (B) 2D Blue-native PAGE analysis of chloroplast membranes from TOC75, TOC75ΔP1#2 and TOC75ΔP1-2#2 plants.
 Chloroplast membranes from TOC75 (i), TOC75ΔP1#2 (ii) and TOC75ΔP1-2#2 (iii) plants were subjected to 4–12% BN-PAGE in the first dimension followed by 5–12% SDS-PAGE in the second dimension.
 Proteins were then transferred to a PVDF membrane and immunoblotted with the antisera indicated to the left of each panel.
 The positions of the major 1.3 MDa (region a), 440 kDa (region b) and 70 kDa (region c) complexes are indicated at the top of each panel.
-Asterisks to the left of the middle panels indicate the positions of the bands corresponding Toc75 (*), Toc75ΔP1 (**) and Toc75ΔP1-2 (***).DOI: http://dx.doi.org/10.7554/eLife.12631.015
+Asterisks to the left of the middle panels indicate the positions of the bands corresponding Toc75 (*), Toc75ΔP1 (**) and Toc75ΔP1-2 (***).

 To determine if the interactions detected in Figure 8A correspond to the correct stoichiometric assembly of TOC components, we analyzed the complexes by two-dimensional (2D) blue-native PAGE.
 As shown in Figure 8B i, Toc33, Toc75 and Toc159 from TOC75 chloroplasts co-migrated in complexes, which peaked at ~1.3 MDa (region a).
 A second complex, with a peak at ~440 kDa (region b) migrated between 400 and 880 kDa and contained Toc75 and Toc33, but lacked detectable levels of Toc159.
 The presence of the ~1.3 MDa and ~440 kDa complexes is consistent with the 800–1000 kDa and 300–450 kDa TOC complexes previously reported from pea chloroplasts (Kikuchi et al., 2006) on 2D blue-native gels.
 The minor differences in the mobilities of the TOC complexes reported here and in the previous study are likely due to differences in the sizes of TOC components in Arabidopsis versus pea chloroplasts.
 Both 1.3 MDa and 440 kDa complexes containing native Toc75, Toc33 and Toc159 were also observed in TOC75ΔP1#2 and TOC75ΔP1-2#2 plants (Figure 8B).
 Toc75ΔP1 is detected in both 1.3 MDa and 440 kDa complexes in chloroplasts from TOC75ΔP1#2 plants (Figure 8B ii), suggesting that Toc75ΔP1 assembles with the core TOC GTPase receptors.
 By contrast, Toc75ΔP1-2 was absent from the 1.3 MDa complexes and present only in complexes with a mobility similar or smaller than the 440 kDa complexes in TOC75ΔP1-2#2 plants (Figure 8B iii).
 In conjunction with the observation that Toc75ΔP1-2 co-immunoprecipitates with Toc33 (Figure 8A), the results from 2D blue-native gels suggest that Toc75ΔP1-2 is able to interact with Toc33 but is unable to assemble into the 1.3 MDa complexes containing all three core TOC components.

 Interestingly, the levels of Toc33 migrating at a low molecular weight (~70 kDa peak) were increased significantly in TOC75ΔP1#2 and TOC75ΔP1-2#2 chloroplasts compared to TOC75 chloroplasts (Figure 8B, region c).
 Neither Toc75, the Toc75 POTRA deletions or Toc159 co-migrate with this form of Toc33, suggesting that a considerable proportion of Toc33 is not assembled into native TOC complexes in the TOC75ΔP1#2 and TOC75ΔP1-2#2 chloroplasts.
 The dramatic increase in Toc33 expression relative to the other TOC components in TOC75ΔP1#2 and TOC75ΔP1-2#2 chloroplasts (Figure 7) is likely to be responsible, at least in part, for the Toc33 that is not assembled into TOC complexes (Figure 8B).
 Taken together, these data demonstrate that deletion of both the first and second POTRA domains of Toc75 disrupts assembly of native TOC complexes within the outer membrane.

-## Toc75 POTRA domains interact with an intermembrane import component, Tic22
+### Toc75 POTRA domains interact with an intermembrane import component, Tic22

 The increase in accumulation of the Tic22 isoforms in TOC75ΔP1#2 and TOC75ΔP1-2#2 plants, raised questions regarding the relationship of these two import proteins.
 Previous work had demonstrated a potential interaction between the N-terminal POTRA domains of an Omp85 family member in the outer membrane of the cyanobacteria, Anabeana sp.
 PCC 7120, and a chaperone protein in the periplasmic space, which is structurally related to Tic22 (Tripp et al., 2012).
 These observations led us to examine a possible physical interaction between Toc75 and Tic22 in the chloroplast intermembrane space.
 A protein fragment encompassing all three Toc75 POTRA domains and a C-terminal hexahistidine tag (POTRA-His) was expressed and purified from E. coli and tested for binding to Tic22-III and Tic22-IV.
 The recombinant POTRA-His was immobilized on nickel-nitrilotriacetic acid (Ni-NTA) matrix and incubated with in vitro–translated [35S]Tic22-III and [35S]Tic22-IV.
 Binding was measured as the fraction of [35S]Tic22-III and [35S]Tic22-IV that co-sedimented with the immobilized POTRA domains.
 Transit peptide-dependent binding of preSSU to Toc75 POTRAs has been demonstrated previously (Ertel et al., 2005), and therefore, we used [35S]preSSU and [35S]SSU as positive and negative controls for binding, respectively.

-As shown in
+As shown in Figure 9, [35S]Tic22-III, [35S]Tic22-IV and [35S]preSSU bound to immobilized POTRA-His in a dose-dependent manner, with maximum binding observed at 60%, 35% and 77% of added radiolabeled proteins, respectively (Figure 9A and B).
+None of the proteins exhibited significant binding to the Ni-NTA matrix alone (Figure 9 A, lanes 2 and 7), and <10% of added [35S]SSU, the negative control, associated with the resin at the highest concentrations tested (Figure 9B).
+Soluble POTRA domains effectively competed for binding of [35S]Tic22-III, [35S]Tic22-IV and [35S]preSSU to immobilized POTRA-His in a dose-dependent manner (Figure 9 C), whereas soluble SSU was unable to compete, further demonstrating the specificity of binding.
+These data demonstrate the ability of Tic22-III and Tic22-IV to directly bind to Toc75 POTRA domains and are consistent with a functional interaction between these proteins in the intermembrane space.

 ![Figure 9.](https://cdn.elifesciences.org/articles/12631/elife-12631-fig9-v1.jpg)

 **Figure 9.:** (A) Binding of Tic22-III, Tic22-IV and preSSU to immobilized Toc75 POTRA domains.
 [35S]-labeled Tic22-III, Tic22-IV, preSSU and SSU were incubated with increasing amounts of Ni-NTA resin-immobilized Toc75 POTRA-His.
 Lane 2 in A shows the background binding of radiolabeled proteins to the Ni-NTA resin in the absence of POTRAs.
 In all cases, binding to Ni-NTA resin alone (lane 2) was less than 10% of added radiolabelled protein.
 (B) Quantitation of the binding in (A).
 Binding is presented as the percentage of added [35S]-labeled proteins recovered in each reaction after subtracting binding to Ni-NTA resin alone (lane 2).
 (C) Binding of POTRA domains to preSSU, Tic22-III or Tic22-IV is specific.
 Two hundred picomole immobilized POTRA-His was incubated with [35S]-labeled preSSU, Tic22-III or Tic22-IV in the absence or presence of increasing concentrations of soluble POTRA domains or SSU as a competitor.
 (D) Quantitation of the binding in (C).
 Binding is presented as the percentage of maximal initial binding.
 Each data bar represents the mean ± SEM (n = 3).
-Lanes labeled IVT in panels A and C contain 10% of the in vitro translation product added to each reaction.DOI: http://dx.doi.org/10.7554/eLife.12631.016
+Lanes labeled IVT in panels A and C contain 10% of the in vitro translation product added to each reaction.

 ## Discussion